 Q2 2026 — April

-Shipped taint tracking, egress allowlist, lethal trifecta detector, tool call argument scanning, and code scanner for embedded secrets.
+Shipped taint tracking, egress allowlist, lethal trifecta detector, tool call argument scanning, code scanner.
+Intelligent LLM routing (14 models, 4 providers, 5 strategies).
+Admin console with RBAC and agent enrollment.

 Secure your AI agents today.

-Whether you're using Copilot, Claude Code, Cursor, or LangChain — we'd love to hear from you.
+Whether you're using Copilot, Claude Code, or Cursor — we'd love to hear from you.

 Get in Touch View on GitHub →